 Book unique villas and apartments & experience Phú Quốc like a local.
 Free $50 credit.

-Phu Quoc is an heart shaped island provides an unbeatable combination of perfect silky soft white sand beaches, superb hospitality and great value accommodation.
+Phu Quoc is an island that provides an unbeatable combination of perfect silky soft white sand beaches, superb hospitality and great value accommodation.
 Plan your visit to Phu Quoc Island by exploring our comprehensive digital travel platform and discover the beauty of Vietnam's "paradise" island.

 Phu Quoc in Vietnam was once a sleepy backpacker retreat renowned for its fish sauce, pearl and black pepper production.
 Today this tiny heart shaped island is on the cusp of becoming Asia's next top holiday destination.
 There are plenty of activities for adventure seekers visiting Phu Quoc, such as joining other visitors on a island hopping and snorkeling expedition or trekking through lush rainforests teeming with exotic plant and wildlife.
 The hunt for the perfect pearl necklace may take devoted shoppers on a chase throughout town and history buffs can learn about the country's checkered past by intimately touring a decommissioned war prison.
 However most people come to Phu Quoc Island for one purpose: lazing the day away on a post card perfect beach and watching a brilliant sunset over the bright turquoise ocean.